kema-dev/kemadev.fr/docs/roadmap.md

 # roadmap

-- add a proper footer
+- add a proper footer (with privacy policy)
+- make quotes more stylish
 - unify fonts / colors
 - add a language switcher (in navbar)
 - make the website responsive